Why Does My Thrush Keep Coming Back? Causes of Recurrent Thrush Explained

 Confirmation of the Candida species

-An appropriate initial treatment approach
+An appropriate initial treatment strategy

 Longer-term maintenance therapy where clinically appropriate